embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 2. Ensure all firewalls are disable (probably a OSX issue)
 3. Manually assign an IP address (and subnet mask) to the STM32 <br>
    (for example: IP:192.168.0.1, subnet: 255.255.255.0)
-4. (It may be necessary to disable wifi if the chosen IP address is in your local network, necessary here)
+4. (It may be necessary to disable other network connections, like wifi, if the chosen IP address is in your local network, necessary with the example adresses provided here)

 #### Executing the Test

 1. Flash a configuration to the STM32
 2. The debugger will halt on the first line of the main method, press either F8 or the Resume button
-3. The STM32 should now wait for a subscriber match (to verify this flash the debug configuration and execute steps one and two, then halt the debugger after a couple of seconds after clicking resume in step 2, the debugger should halt on the `!subMatched` instruction, e.g. line 495)
+3. The STM32 should now wait for a subscriber match (to verify this flash the debug configuration and execute steps one and two, then halt the debugger after a couple of seconds after clicking resume in step 2, the debugger should halt on line 495)
-4. Execute the simple_receiver executable in the linux/build folder
+4. Execute the `embedded_rtps_test` executable in the linux/build folder
-5. The simple_receive should receive data directly and the ouput should have the following form <br>
+5. The executable will then send test data to the STM32 and the STM32 should respond to by returning other test data of the following form: <br>
 ```
+Received message from STM32 with len:10
-0 : 5
+0 : 10
-1 : 5
+1 : 10
-...
+2 : 10
+3 : 10
+4 : 10
+5 : 10
+6 : 10
+7 : 10
+8 : 10
+9 : 10
 ```
 The first component is the byte index while the second component is the value.
-As the test code sets all values in the test array to 5, this is the expected output.
+As the test code sets all values in the test array to 10, this is the expected output.